Random lattice triangulations: Structure and algorithms: The model

-where the normalizing factor $Z=\sum_\sigma \lambda^{|\sigma|}$ is the {\it partition function}.
-We refer to~(\ref{eq:gibbs}) as the {\it Gibbs distribution}.
-The case $\lambda=1$ corresponds to the uniform distribution on triangulations; the cases $\lambda<1$ (respectively, $\lambda>1$) favor shorter (respectively, longer) triangulations.
-Note that when $\lambda<1$ the triangulations of maximum weight are precisely the {\it ground state\/} triangulations, i.e., those that minimize~$|\sigma|$.\footnote{This explains our choice of the term ``ground state"; in statistical physics, ground states are configurations of minimum energy, and thus maximum weight in the Gibbs distribution.
-The term ``ground state" is less appropriate when $\lambda>1$, but our focus in this paper is mainly on the case $\lambda<1$.}
+where the normalizing factor $Z=\sum_\sigma\lambda^{|\sigma|}$ is the \textit{partition function}.
+We refer to~(\ref{eq:gibbs}) as the \textit{Gibbs distribution}.
+The case $\lambda=1$ corresponds to the uniform distribution on triangulations; the cases $\lambda<1$ (resp., $\lambda>1$) favor shorter (resp., longer) triangulations.
+Note that when $\lambda<1$ the triangulations of maximum weight are precisely the \textit{ground state} triangulations, that is, those that minimize~$|\sigma|$.\footnote{This explains our choice of the term ``ground state''; in statistical physics, ground states are configurations of minimum energy, and thus maximum weight in the Gibbs distribution.
+The term ``ground state'' is less appropriate when $\lambda>1$, but our focus in this paper is mainly on the case $\lambda<1$.}

-The flip graph forms the basis of a local Markov chain (or {\it Glauber dynamics\/}) on~$\O$ (or, more generally, on $\O(\eta,\Delta)$) as follows.
-In state $\sigma\in\O$, pick a point $x\in\L$ uniformly at random\footnote{In the presence of constraints, we pick $x$ u.a.r.\ from the midpoints of {\it non-constraint\/} edges.}; if the edge~$\sigma_x$ is flippable to edge $\sigma'_x$ (producing a new triangulation~$\sigma'$), then flip it with probability else do nothing.
-Since the flip graph is connected, this so-called ``heat-bath" dynamics defines an ergodic Markov chain on~$\Omega$ (or on $\O(\eta,\Delta)$) that is reversible with respect to~$\mu$.
+The flip graph forms the basis of a local Markov chain (or \textit{Glauber dynamics}) on~$\O$ [or, more generally, on $\O(\eta,\Delta)$] as follows.
+In state $\sigma\in\O$, pick a point $x\in\L$ uniformly at random;\footnote{In the presence of constraints, we pick $x$ u.a.r. from the midpoints of \textit{nonconstraint} edges.} if the edge~$\sigma_x$ is flippable to edge $\sigma'_x$ (producing a new triangulation~$\sigma'$), then flip it with probability

+else do nothing.
+Since the flip graph is connected, this so-called ``heat-bath'' dynamics defines an ergodic Markov chain on~$\Omega$ [or on $\O(\eta,\Delta)$] that is reversible with respect to~$\mu$.
 Hence the dynamics converges to the stationary distribution~$\mu$.
-We will analyze convergence to stationarity via the standard notion of {\it mixing time}, defined by
+We will analyze convergence to stationarity via the standard notion of \textit{mixing time}, defined by

-where $p^t(\si,\cdot)$ denotes the distribution after $t$ steps when the initial state is $\si$, and $\|\nu-\mu\|=\frac12\sum_{\si\in\O}|\nu(\si)-\mu(\si)|$ is the usual total variation distance between two distributions~$\mu,\nu$.
+where $p^t(\si,\cdot)$ denotes the distribution after $t$ steps when the initial state is $\si$, and $\|\nu-\mu\|=\frac{1}2\sum_{\si\in\O}|\nu(\si)-\mu(\si)|$ is the usual total variation distance between two distributions~$\mu,\nu$.